Yellowknife Travel Guide

 The short, unpaved residential street in the Old Town, Ragged Ass Road was named by Lou Rocher, who owned property along the road at the time.
 A season of poor prospecting left Rocher “ragged ass broke” and the street name was born.

-The road has been declared as one of the most famous streets in Canada.
+The road has been declared one of the most famous streets in Canada.
 Singer Tom Cochrane’s 1995 album, Ragged Ass Road, includes a song about the road.

 The floating community in Yellowknife started in the 1970s when Tim Shandrick parked his home in Yellowknife BAY.
 Start your walk from Old Town’s public docks to reach the colourful houseboats of Yellowknife Bay.